cambridge-collection/cudl-terraform/README.md

 ## Running Terraform in sandbox environment

 Resource naming in the sandbox environment (AWS Account 563181399728) has been changed to include the user's CRSid.
 When running Terraform commands, you will be prompted to enter a value for the `owner` for which the CRSid should be provided.
 This will be added as a prefix in resource names.
 Other environments, dev, staging and production are not prefixed with the owner value.
+In the sandbox environment, a tag Owner will also be added to resources.
+This will not be used in dev, staging and production.

 ## Data Loading Process Infrastructure.